About Blue Agave

 Blue Agave prefers well-draining, sandy or rocky soil.
 A cactus or succulent potting mix works well, or you can create a mix of regular potting soil with added sand and perlite for drainage.

-Can I grow Blue Agave indoors
+Can I grow Blue Agave in my indoor space

 Difficulty